Tiny-wlx/ecs-refarch-continuous-deployment/README.md

-The ECS Continuous Deployment reference architecture demonstrates how to achieve [continuous deployment][continuous-deployment] of an application to Amazon Elastic Container Service (Amazon ECS) using AWS CodePipeline and AWS CodeBuild.
+[continuous deployment][continuous-deployment] of an application to Amazon Elastic Container Service (Amazon ECS) using AWS CodePipeline and AWS CodeBuild.
 With continuous deployment, software revisions are deployed to a